DanySK/course-laboratory-of-software-systems/slides/content/21-ddd-intro/_index.md

 ## Summing up

-* DDD is as a development philosophy: it promotes a new domain‐centric way of thinking and design software systems.
+* **DDD is as a design/development philosophy**
+    * it promotes a new domain‐centric way of thinking and design software systems

-* It is the learning process, not the end goal, which is the greatest strength of DDD.
+* **The greatest strength of DDD is the learning process**
+    * not the end goal...

-* Any team can write a software product to meet the needs of a set of use cases, but teams that put time and effort into the problem domain they are working on can consistently evolve the product to meet new business use cases.
+* Any team can write a software product to meet the needs of a set of use cases
+    * but teams that put time and effort into the problem domain they are working on can consistently evolve the product to meet new business use cases

-* DDD is not a strict methodology in itself but must be used with some form of iterative software project methodology to build and evolve a useful model.
+* DDD is not a strict methodology in itself but must be used with some form of iterative software project methodology to build and evolve a useful model